MarioLisbona/CA-T1A1-workbook/README.md

 When creating a variable in this way `42` is referred to as an **integer literal** because we have literally typed into the code.

 When using larger whole numbers, python does not allow commas `,` to group numbers into three's as it typically done.
 However, Python does allow you to use underscores `_` to group numbers together for ease of reading.
-The two examples below are both valid examples of represening and integer with a valie of 10 million.
+The two examples below are both valid examples of represening and integer with a value of 10 million.
 ```py
 >>> 10000000
 10000000